Volkswagen dumps jailed Audi CEO amid emissions probe

 Diesel cars from Volkswagen and its Audi subsidiary cheated on clean air rules with software that made emissions look less toxic than they actually were.

-The scandal sent its share price plunging, and trashed confidence among consumer and regulators in diesel technology.
+The scandal sent its share price plunging, and trashed confidence among consumers and regulators in diesel technology.
 The episode has already cost Volkswagen more than $30 billion in recalls, legal penalties and settlements.

 In a separate announcement on Tuesday, Volkswagen said it would offer incentives to customers in Germany who wanted to swap older diesel cars for cleaner models.